I was assigned by Bishop Walker to give a talk in sacrament meeting today. The content of the talk, 3 Reasons for Missing Church, is as follows:

 “Saying church is boring because the topics are repetitious and ‘I have heard it all a hundred times,’ usually infers other more deeply rooted problems.

 “I recall telling Bishop Terry this once as an excuse for not being more active in some of my meetings.
-I believe he perceived my response as a ‘know-it-all’ attitude.
+Almost surely, I’m sure he perceived my response as a ‘know-it-all’ attitude.
 I admit I do sometimes come across with an attitude of that nature.
 He responded with something like, “The Savior suffered for your sins, and the least you can do is come to church each week to show your appreciation and gratitude for that.”
 His point is well taken, and that statement sufficed for quite a while and still does.

 “However, my underlying problem was selfishness, selfishness with my time, with which I still struggle with from time to time.
 If I was going to go to church, teach me something new or intellectually stimulating; in other words, entertain me.